sonunandagaon/B9IS123_10612366_10622824_10612648_10605157_InformationSystems/README.md

 # B9IS123_10612366_10622824_10612648_10605157_InformationSystems

+* Login Credentials for Application : Username - navin , Password - 1234

-Note (Login Hash): We have added the base64 hash encryption for login authentication can be validated by the User table in the database which was not included in the code during the presentation ------- Discussed with Paul in the class to add note in read me.
+* Note (Password base64 Hash): We have added the base64 hash encryption for login authentication can be validated by the User table in the database which was not included in the code during the presentation ------- Discussed with Paul in the class to add note in read me.

-SQL – Have added the backup file in the folder to check all the scripts at once.
+SQL BackUp file provided with stpes in order to restore it for the application.

 Team No - D
 ------------